2024–25 Oral Roberts Golden Eagles men's basketball team

 The 2024–25 Oral Roberts Golden Eagles men's basketball team represented Oral Roberts University during the 2024–25 NCAA Division I men's basketball season.
 The Golden Eagles, led by second-year head coach Russell Springmann, played their home games at the Mabee Center in Tulsa, Oklahoma, as members of the Summit League.

-After a dismal 7–22 regular season record, coupled with an opening round loss to Kansas City in the Summit League tournament, the Golden Eagles fired head coach Russell Springmann on March 7th, 2025 after two seasons.
+After a dismal 7–22 regular season record, coupled with an opening round loss to Kansas City in the Summit League tournament, the Golden Eagles fired head coach Russell Springmann on March 7, 2025, after two seasons.

 Previous season

 The Golden Eagles finished the 2023–24 season 12–19, 5–11 in Summit League play to finish in eighth place.
-In the Summit League tournament, Oral Roberts defeated South Dakota in the first round before being losing to South Dakota State in the quarterfinals.
+In the Summit League tournament, Oral Roberts defeated South Dakota in the first round before losing to South Dakota State in the quarterfinals.